Yale-BIM/f21-assignments/assignment-3/README.md

         * /virtual_camera/camera_info
         * /virtual_camera/image_raw

-    Make sure to **submit your ROS bag to Canvas** as part of this assignment.
+    Upload your ROS bag to Google Drive or Box and make it accessible to anybody with the link.
+Then, **provide a link to your ROS bag in your report** for this assignment.
 You don't need to and you shouldn't commit the bag to your repository!
 Otherwise, you will make your repository unnecessarily heavy.